dmdtutorials-com/ExtentionStoppR/README.md

 --------
 # Disclaimer:

-By using "NoSpy", you acknowledge that you have read and understood the potential risks involved.
+By using "NoSpy" in educational environments, you acknowledge that you have read and understood the potential risks involved.
 Using this exploit may result in:

 Suspension or expulsion : Your educational institution may take disciplinary action against you for using software intended to bypass security features.
 Consequences from administrators : You may face consequences from school administrators, including but not limited to detention, disciplinary action, or other penalties.